Varieties of Capitalism Sample Clauses

 Varieties of Capitalism.
 The Institutional

 Varieties of Capitalism.
 The VoC literature contrasts liberal market economies (LME) like the United States with coordinated market economies (CME) like Germany.
 In LMEs, economic gov- ernance institutions unleash the full creative and destructive powers of the market.
 Fierce competition dominates among firms that maintain arms length transactions and have access to fluid labor and capital markets.
 In contrast, CMEs have a range of market-supporting institutions that facilitate dense coordination among firms, in- vestors, and workers.
-Each is thought to provide actors within its boundaries a com- parative advantage in different innovational and economic activities (Hall & Xxxxxxx, 2001).
+Each is thought to provide actors within its boundaries a com- parative advantage in different innovational and economic activities (Hall & Soskice, 2001).
 Institutions in individual countries should tend to cluster about these two polar ideal-types, which feature a bundle of complementary economic governance institu- tions.
 The VoC literature identifies five such institutions.
 Industrial relations struc- ture the relationship between firms and workers, featuring strong, centralized unions in CMEs and weak, decentralized unions in LMEs.
 Corporate governance institutions structure the relationship between firms and investors, featuring patient bank lend- ing or cross-shareholding in CMEs and fluid, diffuse capital investments in LMEs.
 Worker training institutions determine the sorts of skills that workers develop, featur- ing industry-specific skills in CMEs and general skills in LMEs.
 Inter-firm relations structure the relationships among firms horizontally and vertically, featuring strong cooperative relationships among firms in CMEs and arms-length interactions among firms in LMEs.
 The structure of the firm also varies between the two, with broad participation decision-making by workers, owners, and management in CMEs and independent, hierarchically controlled management in LMEs.
 Together these institu- tions influence such important outputs as wage levels, shareholder concentration, and innovation patterns.
 One reason that these institutions are expected to cluster is that institutions of the same class are thought to be complementary.
 That is, each coordinative (liberal) governance institution will increase the returns to all the other coordinative (liberal) governance institutions in that country.
 For example, having a coordinative corpo- rate governance institution should reduce the threat that agreements with workers, competitors, or suppliers will be either prevented by investors interested in short-run profitability or undermined in the futu...

 Related to Varieties of Capitalism

-• WITHDRAWAL OF CAPITAL No Member may withdraw all or any part of its Capital Contribution except with the unanimous consent of the mangers or as provided in Article III (regarding distributions generally) or Article VIII (regarding dissolution of the Company).
+• Withdrawal of Capital No Member may withdraw all or any part of its Capital Contribution except with the unanimous consent of the mangers or as provided in Article III (regarding distributions generally) or Article VIII (regarding dissolution of the Company).

 Draft better contracts in just 5 minutes Get the weekly Law Insider newsletter packed with expert videos, webinars, ebooks, and more!